Skip to main content

 info

-To get started, select the Write back to dbt option from the save drop-down.
+To get started, build and run a query in the SQL runner, then select the Write back to dbt option from the save drop-down.

 You'll be asked to enter a name that will be used as the model name and file names in your dbt project.
 Clicking open pull request will open a pull request created by Lightdash against your dbt project in GitHub.